modir/laminas-book/docs/validators.md

 server addresses extracted from the MX records against the black list of reserved domain names, and perform additional checks per each detected address.

-> It is not recommended to perform MX check (and deep MX check), because that may take a lot of time and
+!!! note
-> increase the web page load time.
+    It is not recommended to perform MX check (and deep MX check), because that may take a lot of time and increase the web page load time.
 By default, these checks are disabled.

 Below, we provide code examples showing two equivalent methods of manual creating of an instance of the @`EmailAddress` validator, setting its options and checking an input value: